brleude-221/capstone/ProjectProposal&Workplan.md

 - Integrate find/replace with basic string operations.

 - Conduct testing and finalize documentation for core functionalities.
+Compare the performance to tools with a similar functionality (e.g. pandas library)

 **Phase 2: Advanced Features**